Skip to main content

 3. Extract the system image file to get the .img file.

-• Double-click or right-click to open FlyOS-Fast-H3.exe, wait a few seconds and a window will pop up (if the system prompts it is not safe, select "More Info" -> "Run")
+• Double-click or right-click to open FlyOS-Fast-H3.exe, wait a few seconds, and a window will pop up (if the system prompts it is not safe, select "More information" -> "Run")

 4. Install the device to be burned onto the computer